About the Department of Music and Theatre

 Why Study Music and Theatre at SMWC?

 Being a music and/or theatre student at Saint Mary-of-the-Woods College is a unique experience in which students receive individual attention from accomplished faculty members, enabling them to develop both personally and professionally.
+Students wishing to attend The Woods may have a focus as an instrumentalist, pianist or vocalist before beginning classes.

 Students in the various music and theatre programs of study work collaboratively with faculty in a variety of ways.
 Students may choose to: